emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

             onDeny: "enum"              # optional; default is "break"
             onAllow: "enum"             # optional; default is "continue"
             arguments: DEPENDS          # optional
+        sameSite:                       # optional; the SameSite attribute to set on cookies created by this filter. valid values include: "default", "lax", "strict", "none". default is "default".
 ```

  - `scope`: A list of OAuth scope values to include in the scope of the authorization request.
 If one of the scope values for a path is not granted, then access to that resource is forbidden; if the `scope` argument lists `foo`, but the authorization response from the provider does not include `foo` in the scope, then it will be taken to mean that the authorization server forbade access to this path, as the authenticated user does not have the `foo` resource scope.